 Student Camping Opportunity

 To help reduce costs for students, as well as provide an additional opportunity for socializing and networking, we have reserved a group campsite for Friday night April 7th at Carpenteria State Beach.
 The beach is about 15 miles east of Santa Barbara Botanic Gardens, and about 22 miles northwest of Ventura marina, where Friday's field trip to Santa Cruz Island will be returning to.
 Overnight accommodations are limited to 25 student members of the Society.
 There is still space available for 5-10 students.
-Reserve your spot by emailing Adam Schneider.

 Travel Grants for the 26th Graduate Student Symposium